 So what might these visual materials look like?

 Firstly, it can be hugely helpful to simply label key classroom objects (in first and target languages) to help learners understand their immediate surroundings.
-Labels also help educators when they’re explaining what they want students to do or when they’re giving directions as part of a total physical response teaching approach.
+Labels also help educators when they’re explaining what they want students to do or when they’re giving directions as part of the Total Physical Response teaching approach.
 Keep it simple and start with items that they will frequently encounter: “book/livre”, “pen/stylo” and “computer/ordinateur.”

 Similarly labels and pictures can be effectively used to provide a broad outline of a lesson or a day’s learning plan.
 Breaks, food and different topics/subjects can be easily illustrated using universally recognised images to give learners a good sense of how the day or lesson will pan out.